naschorr/formula1-stats-bot/README.md

 ####To do:

 - Build simple statistics suite to analyze collected data.

-- Implement some sort of search algorithm to ensure no duplicate comments are added.
-(Possibly not necessary with base-36 converter and new sorting system.)

-- Give functionality to parse through older comments.

 - Improve function for the wait timer (currently linear, maybe something closer to x^-2?)